 Are VPNs for Linux legal?

-VPNs are legal most everywhere in the world.
+VPNs are legal almost everywhere in the world.
 Businesses, in particular, rely on them every day to securely interconnect physical locations without the need to build physical infrastructure.
 Individuals use VPNs to protect online banking and other private activities.
 Even in repressive countries like China, VPN services are legal for basic privacy (but not to circumvent censorship efforts).

 Limits on VPN legality

 But you don’t have a completely free hand to use a VPN in some parts of the world.
 Referring to China again, while VPNs are legal there, not all VPNs are legal there.
 The country has banned VPN services that do not follow the government’s extensive censorship guidelines and receive official government approval to operate.
-See our China VPN guide if this is a concern to you.
+See our best VPN for China guide if this is a concern to you.

 Beyond that, VPNs are safe and legal to use throughout the world, but if in doubt, be sure to double-check your own laws.